backdrop-contrib/summer_fun/README.md

 You may extend this theme with the documentation/classes from http://purecss.io/

 "Pure plays well with other libraries, including Bootstrap and jQuery.
 As a developer, you can pull in Pure as a foundational CSS framework, and then include specific Bootstrap or jQuery modules that your application may require."

+This theme is inspired by: Sergey Azovskiy's work at https://www.behance.net/gallery/18308887/Summer-UI-Kit-Free .
+Thanks Sergey!

 This theme can use the Bourbon/Neat SASS extensions from thoughtbot.
 Bourbon is maintained and funded by thoughtbot, inc. Tweet your questions or suggestions to @bourbonsass and while you’re at it follow us too.